Pickup Truck Insurance Rates for 2023

 What is average pickup truck insurance cost per month?

-Insurance rates for half-ton pickup trucks average from $146 a month for the Nissan Titan to $186 for the GMC Hummer EV Pickup.
-Larger three-quarter and one ton trucks cost a little more on average from $150 a month for the GMC Sierra 2500 HD to $197 for the Ford F450 Super Duty.
+Insurance rates for half-ton pickup trucks average from $148 a month for the Nissan Titan to $188 for the Toyota Tundra.
+Larger three-quarter and one ton trucks cost a little more on average from $161 a month for the GMC Sierra 2500 HD to $202 for the Ram Truck 2500.

 As mentioned before, the deductible amount on your policy is a large factor when determining the cost of insurance, as are your age, driving record, and financial responsibility.
 If insuring an older model, it may make sense to drop full coverage and just insure your truck for liability only.
 Physical damage coverage makes up the large majority of policy expense for mature drivers, whereas liability tends to cost more for younger drivers.